danmayer/s3_image_converter/README.md

 ## Todo

-* set to public read for the images, make optional param that defaults to one.
-* oneoff script to remove all webp or fix public read on existing ones
+* oneoff script to remove all webp or fix public read on existing ones?
-* delete if exists: `java.io.IOException: Couldn't delete /tmp/image_mapper`
 * time based filter options
 * more efficient S3 filter query (via CLI opposed to in app)
 * don't write files work directly with IO-streams